Before & After School

 -

 Holiday Care is available to add to your child’s schedule to cover conference days and some school holidays as well as some early dismissal days.
-The full list of Holiday Care dates can be found in the Holiday Care description on our program website.
+The full list of Holiday Care dates can be found in the Holiday Care description.
 Students who are enrolled in 5-day PM or 5-day AM & PM EDC include Holiday Care automatically.

 -